jcaffet/hypnos/README.md

 ### Diagram
 ![Hypnos Diagram](images/hypnos-diagram.png)

-### Cloudwatch Rules
+### Cloudwatch Rule

-The two Cloudwatch rules trigger the wrapper lambda depending on the configured settings in the Cloudformation :
+The Cloudwatch rule periodicaly triggers the wrapper lambda depending on the configuration in the Cloudformation :
 - at the end of business hours,
 - at the beginning of business hours

 ### Wrapper Lambda

 There is one wrapper Lambda in the central account triggered by Cloudwatch Event rules.
-It collects from an S3 bucket the accounts list to perform and asynchronously invokes lambda for each target account and each regions.
+It collects accounts information in a Dynamo table to perform and asynchronously invokes lambda for each target account and each regions.

+The wrapper lambda is launched periodicaly by the Cloudwatch rule.

-The wrapper lambda needs one parameters :
+The Lambda needs one parameter :
-- action : start, stop or list
+- mode : use "run" to perforn actions or "dryrun" to just list actions and concerned ressources.

 ### Central Lambda